AISHIK999/HackerRank_codes/README.md

-# HackerRank_C
+# HackerRank_codes

-This repository contains all the C programs created while completing the HackerRank C programming challenges
+This repository contains all the programs created while completing the HackerRank programming challenges